 - Be yourself.
 Even if you are flirting, your “no” is to be respected every time and at any time.

-- The following messages require parents, schools, etc. to put the focus on perpetrators’ behavior and changing the narrative.
-For example, men (in general) love to offer advice to women about carrying a gun to protect themselves instead of listening to women’s experiences and finding ways to actively be part of the solution to reduce victims).
+The following messages require parents, schools, systems, etc. to put the focus on perpetrators’ behavior to change the narrative.
+For example, men (in general) love to offer advice to women about carrying a gun to protect themselves instead of listening to women’s experiences and finding ways to actively be part of the solution to reduce victims.